umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/creating-your-first-template-and-content-node.md

     ![Home Page Template](images/empty-homepage-template.png)
 4. Copy the template code in, while leaving the code that is already there.
    * We are using the files from the [Custom Umbraco Template](https://umbra.co/Umbracotemplate) folder.
-Clicking the link will automatically download the files.
+Clicking the link will automatically download the files to your device.
 5. Open the **Custom Umbraco Template** folder and copy the contents of **index.html**.
 6. Paste the content into the _HomePage_ template below the closing curly brace "}".
    * Umbraco _**Templates**_ uses _**Razor**_ that allows you to add code in your _**Template**_ files. _**Razor**_ reacts to `@` signs.